crcdng/smart_contract_101_ligo/README.md

 From the command line (wait a bit between the steps for the transactions to commit), run:

-`tezos-client --endpoint https://rpc.ithacanet.teztnets.xyz config update` (again the giganode mentioned in most turials won't work)
+`tezos-client --endpoint https://rpc.ithacanet.teztnets.xyz config update` (again, the giganode adress mentioned in most tutorials won't work)

-pick a name for your account. replace [myname] below with that
+pick a name for your account. replace [myname] below with that name.

 `tezos-client activate account [myname] with account.json`